The Green (Dartmouth College): Geography

-The Green is a five-acre (two-hectare) plot located in the center of downtown Hanover, New Hampshire.
+The Green is a five-acre (two-hectare) plot located in the center of downtown Hanover, New Hampshire and on traditional land of the Abenaki indigenous group.
 It is crossed by seven gravel walking paths, the locations of which varied until about 1931, when the configuration was last altered.
 Three of them bisect the Green, running southwest to northeast, northwest to southeast, and east to west.
 The northernmost of its two east-west paths was added after Massachusetts Hall was constructed in 1907, and links the central entrance to that dormitory west of the Green to the northern entrance to Dartmouth Hall, east of it.
 Two paths run from the northwest and southwest corners respectively to the middle of the Green's eastern edge.
 A final path runs north-south along the eastern side.
 The Green also has paved sidewalks along its southern and western edges.

 The Green is not perfectly rectangular.
 Its southern border along Wheelock Street runs slightly to the northeast rather than due east-west.
 This irregularity is due to the Town of Hanover's 1873 seizure of part of the southeast corner of the Green, which it used to straighten Wheelock Street.
 The Green had previously extended 30 feet (nine meters) farther south on that corner.

 Benches and trees border the outside edges of the Green; two flagpoles stand at the center of the western side.
 The plot is bounded by four streets: Wheelock Street to the south, College Street to the east, Wentworth Street to the north, and Main Street to the west.
 All but Wheelock Street are one-way roads, with traffic circulating counter-clockwise around the Green.

 Many of Dartmouth's important campus buildings are located around the Green.
 To the north lies Baker Memorial Library, Dartmouth's principal library, Webster Hall, containing Rauner Special Collections Library, and Sanborn Hall, home to the English department.
 On the west side sits the administration building, Parkhurst Hall, the admissions building, McNutt Hall, and two student buildings, Robinson Hall and the Collis Center.
 To the south sits the Hanover Inn, a College-owned hotel, and the Hopkins Center for the Arts.
 To the east lies the historic Dartmouth Row buildings, composed Wentworth Hall, Dartmouth Hall, Thornton Hall, and Reed Hall, as well as Rollins Chapel.